Magich03/Gunshine.net/README.md

 2. Go into Command Prompt or Terminal and type `npm install` to build the server.
 3. Go into Command Prompt or Terminal and type `node .` to start the server.

-## Note
-I'm still working on the client for Gunshine.net.

 ## Credits
 Core created by [tailsjs](https://github.com/tailsjs/nodebrawl-core)